zeitlinger/keyboard/README.md

 - 💎 = combo key (e.g. middle and index finger in top row pressed together produce "b")
 - 🪜 = transparent key
+- Alt = capitalized words are layer names
+- /+Ctrl = tab-mod - / on tab and CTRL on hold
+- C-w = Ctrl-w (same for Alt and Shift)
 - "that" = combo that produces "that"
 - The symbol table at the bottom shows the meaning of the symbols used in the layout.